Things To Do On The Asian Side Of Istanbul

 Why is it sometimes called the “Anatolian” side of Istanbul?

-The Asian side of Istanbul is sometimes referred to as the “Anatolian” side because it is part of the larger Anatolian Peninsula, which encompasses much of modern-day Turkey.
+The Asian side of Istanbul is sometimes called the “Anatolian” side because it is part of the larger Anatolian Peninsula, encompassing much of modern-day Turkey.

 Is Istanbul in Asia?